-When it’s time to celebrate your baby’s first birthday, there are so many fun ways to celebrate that don’t cost a fortune.
+When it’s time to celebrate your baby’s first birthday, there are so many fun, affordable ways to celebrate!
 Here are my favorite first birthday party ideas to share the love and celebrate the milestone.

 sweet potato cake with plates.

-These ideas will help you have fun on the day of baby’s first birthday party—with easy decorations, birthday party themes, desserts including cakes and cookies—and more ways to enjoy the celebration without too much work, stress, or planning.
+These first birthday party ideas will help you have fun on the day of baby’s first birthday party—with easy decorations, birthday party themes, desserts including cakes and cookies.

 Your toddler won’t eat?
 Help is here!